PluralKit/infra/docs/hashi.md

 "HashiStack" refers to a set of Hashicorp software used together to manage infrastructure.
 PluralKit uses **Nomad** (container orchestration), **Consul** (service discovery) and **Vault** (secrets management).
 Usually, HashiStack also includes Terraform, but we don't use that.

-For lack of a better place to put them, our Hashistack nodes also include the SeaweedFS master/filer daemons.

 Below are some notes on operating Hashistack. todo: add more things

 ## Raft consensus